CarlosCanut/CarlosCanut/README.md

 I'm passionate about data and how to create value from it, have been working with eSports teams as a data analyst for 3 years now, passionate about learning new technologies to create value everywhere I have the pleasure to work at.

-* 🌍  I'm based in España
+* 🌍  I'm based in Spain
 * 🖥️  See my portfolio at [carloscanut.me](http://www.carloscanut.me/)
 * ✉️  You can contact me at [carloscanut@nextep.uk](mailto:carloscanut@nextep.uk)
 * 🧠  I'm learning React, Vue and Data Science